JetBrains/godot-support/gdscript/README.md

 I thank you for all your support up to now - hopefully instead of just reporting issues we'll move to actually using this plugin as intended.

-So current focus: I'd say get this stable enough that it gets noticed by Gamefromscratch. :D
+So current focus: I'd say get this stable enough that it'll be worthy of Gamefromscratch. :D

 Currently tested only on Win10 - once it's good enough on it, I'll test it on macOS